lethal-guitar/RigelEngine/BUILDING.md

 :exclamation: Make sure to read [Running on Raspberry Pi](https://github.com/lethal-guitar/RigelEngine/wiki/Running-on-Raspberry-Pi-and-Odroid-Go-Advance#raspberry-pi) for information on how to achieve best performance!

+If you're using RetroPie, you can use [this build script](https://github.com/Exarkuniv/Rigelengine-RPi) made by [@Exarkuniv](https://github.com/Exarkuniv).
+Otherwise, read on!

-To build on the Pi itself, I recommend Raspbian (aka Raspberry Pi OS) _Buster_.
+To build on the Pi itself, I recommend at least Raspbian (aka Raspberry Pi OS) _Buster_.
-Older versions like Stretch don't have recent enough versions of CMake and Gcc.
+Older versions like Stretch don't have recent enough versions of CMake and gcc.

-Installing the dependencies on Buster works exactly like [on Ubuntu](#linux-build-instructions-194).
+Installing the dependencies works exactly like [on Ubuntu](#linux-build-instructions-194).

 When building, you need to enable OpenGL ES Support: